Equal rank local theta correspondence as a strong Morita equivalence: Application: preservation of formal degrees

+It is a well-known fact (see \cite[18.4.2]{Dixmier}) that if $\pi$ is integrable\footnote{This is the case for ``most'' discrete series.}, then $\{\pi \}$ is open in the tempered dual of $H$ (and hence in the spectrum of $C^{*}_{\theta}(H)$).
+To argue that $\{\pi \}$ is open for a non-integrable discrete series representation $\pi$, we will appeal to Harish-Chandra's work.

+In case $(G,H)$ is a unitary dual pair, $H$ is a connected reductive $p$-adic group with compact center.
+The Plancherel formula of Harish-Chandra (\cite{Harish-Chandra, Waldspurger-03}) gives a description of the connected components of the tempered dual $\widehat{H}_{temp}$ of $H$ and it follows this description that each $\{ \pi \}$ forms a connected component of $\widehat{H}_{{\rm temp}}$ (i.e. it is clopen) for every discrete series representation\footnote{Note that compactness of the center is important here; indeed, when the center is noncompact, one can place discrete series in continuous families by twisting them with suitable characters of the center.
+This is already visible in the case of ${\rm GL(2,\R)}$.}.
+Since the topology of $\widehat{C^{*}_{\theta}(H)}$ is simply the subspace topology inherited from $\widehat{H}_{{\rm temp}}$, the point $\{ \pi \}$ is clopen in $\widehat{C^{*}_{\theta}(H)}$ as well.

 Let us now consider the case $(G,H)=(Mp_{2n},O_{2n+1})$, so that $H=O(V)$ with $V$ odd dimensional.
 We have $O(V) \simeq SO(V) \times \{ \pm 1 \}$.
 The restriction map gives us a $2$-to-$1$ surjection from the tempered dual of $O(V)$ to that of $SO(V)$.
 Restriction of $\pi$ to $SO(V)$, say $\sigma$, is again a discrete series representation and the Plancherel formula argument above tells us that $\{ \sigma \}$ is clopen in the tempered dual of $SO(V)$.
 As the restriction map is continuous (\cite[Lemma 1.11]{Fell-64}), the preimage of $\{ \sigma \}$ is clopen in the tempered dual of $O(V)$.
 It is well-known (\cite[Prop.
 6.3]{Gan-Savin-12}) that in this preimage, which has size two, only $\pi$ enters the theta correspondence.
-Therefore this preimage, which is clopen, intersects the spectrum of $C^{*}_{\theta}(H)$ only in the singleton $\{ \pi \}$ giving us the claim. \end{proof} The fact that $\{ \pi \}$ is a clopen subset of the spectrum of $C^{*}_{\theta}(H)$ implies that the closed two-sided ideal ${\rm ker}(\pi)$ (here $\pi$ is restricted to $C^{*}_{\theta}(H)$) is complemented (see \cite{Valette-84}):
+Therefore this preimage, which is clopen, intersects the spectrum of $C^{*}_{\theta}(H)$ only in the singleton $\{ \pi \}$ giving us the claim. \end{proof}